Walton a key player and leader for Douglas girls - NewsBreak

 RAPID CITY, S.D.
 (KOTA) - The Rapid City Stevens basketball teams were able to defend home court Saturday with a pair of wins against Brookings.
 Plus, Rapid City Central did not fare as well against the Watertown Arrows.
 Ben Burns breaks down the highlights from those games.

 RAPID CITY, S.D.
-(KOTA) - After beating up on Sturgis earlier in the week, the Rapid City Stevens basketball teams hoped to carry that momentum to Friday night against Watertown.
-Plus, the Central girls had the chance to get above .500 with a win against Brookings.
+(KOTA) - The Rapid City Rush returned to their home ice after a three-game road trip to take on the Idaho Steelheads.
+Plus, the Sioux Falls Jefferson boys basketball team put their undefeated record on the line as they traveled to Harrisburg to face the Tigers.
 Vic Quick and Ben Burns have those highlights in this edition of the Friday Night Frenzy.

 Gun found in Rapid Creek possibly same one as used in murders